← Back to 史記

 使 鹿 使

-Zhou was clever, eloquent, and sharp of sense; his strength exceeded other men and he could wrestle wild beasts with his bare hands; his wits let him brush off advice and his tongue varnish any fault; he flaunted his talents to his ministers, looked down on the realm, and fancied none his equal.
+Zhou was quick-witted and sharp of hearing and sight; his strength exceeded that of other men, and he could wrestle wild beasts with his bare hands; his wits let him brush off advice and his tongue varnish any fault; he flaunted his talents to his ministers, looked down on the realm, and fancied none his equal.
 He drowned in wine and lewd music and doted on women.
 He adored Daji and obeyed her every word.
 He had Master Juan compose decadent airs, dances of the northern lanes, and enervating tunes.
 He piled taxes to stock Lutai with gold and Juliao with grain.
 He gathered dogs, horses, and rarities until the palaces burst.
 He widened the Shaqiu hunting park and tower and filled them with beasts and birds.
 He neglected the ghosts and spirits.
 He staged revels at Shaqiu with a lake of wine, a forest of hanging meat, naked men and women sporting between them, and feasts that lasted the night through.

 31